ltt1598/taichi-workshop-zju/README.md

 # taichi-workshop-zju
- The course note and starter code for my presentation at ZJU on 08/31/2023
+ The course note and starter code for my presentation at ZJU